karlpatrikbergman/vagrant-examples/virtualbox/README.md

 lo:         inet 127.0.0.1  		netmask 255.0.0.0
 vibr0:		inet 192.168.122.1		netmask 255.255.255.0
 ```
-docker0
-I have docker installed

-libvirt
-I have libvirt installed.
+I have docker and libvirt installed, therefore the 'docker0' and 'vibr0' interfaces.

-lo
-The loopback device is a special, virtual network interface that your computer uses to communicate with itself.
-It is used mainly for diagnostics and troubleshooting, and to connect to servers running on the local machine.

 The routing table on my host looks like this:
 ```shell